Ravibio/Scene_Forge/docs/15_Point_Scatter.md

 ﻿
 # Point Scatter

-Used to scatter chosen prefabs on surfaces by simple point and click.
+Used to scatter chosen prefabs on mouse position by simple point and click.
 To scatter prefabs first you have to create point scatter presets.
 Each preset can be used to scatter different types of prefabs.

 # Presets